 Class XII CBSE| NCERT English Solution| Summary| Central Idea| Quiz|Q&A

-Today, I will dive in deep to explain the Poem ‘ My Mother at Sixty-six by Kamla (Surayya) Das.
+Today, I will dive in deep to explain the Poem ‘ keeping Quiet by Pablo Neruda.
 I ensure you will get a complete idea to write the summary, central idea, and explanation of the poem orderly.
 You will be able to write the specification and figure of speech used in this poem too.
 After reading this page you will find the secret to score outstanding marks in the board examination.

 - About the Poet,

 - Stanza-wise explanation along with reference and context

 - Keywords and Quick Point after each Stanza